DevExpress/devextreme-documentation/concepts/Getting Started/Widget Basics - AngularJS/05 Change Options.md

 All operations with UI component options are carried out through the scope properties these options are bound to.
-To bind a UI component option to a scope property, use the **bindingOptions** object as shown in the following code.
+To bind a UI component property to a scope property, use the **bindingOptions** object as shown in the following code.
 Note that the scope property name in this object is enclosed in quotes.

     <!--HTML--><div ng-controller="Controller">
         <div dx-check-box="{